Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Time-step Selection Function

-Besides the formulation of integrators with individual time steps based on symmetric operators, the choice for each particle step is made through the so called time step function.
-There is not a unique choice, arguably the most commonly used step function in contemporary collisionless \emph{N}-body codes is based on the acceleration as:
+Besides the formulation of integrators with individual time steps based on symmetric operators, the choice for each particle time step is made through the so called time-step selection function.
+There is not a unique choice, arguably the most commonly used time-step function in contemporary collisionless \emph{N}-body codes \citep[e.g. GADGET,][]{2005MNRAS.364.1105S} is based on the acceleration as:

-where $a_i$ is the acceleration acting on the particle $i$, giving the code the possibility of adapting to high/low accelerations.
-Improvements have been recently discussed by using a dynamical time proxy \citep{2007MNRAS.376..273Z} and tidal force time scale \citep{2020MNRAS.495.4306G}, specifically establishing a balance between short and long time steps, which may translate into higher efficiency.
-Extensive comparisons of AKDK with both choices have been discussed in \cite{2007MNRAS.376..273Z} and \cite{2020MNRAS.495.4306G}.
+where $a_i$ is the acceleration acting on the particle $i$, giving the code the possibility of adapting to high/low accelerations and $\epsilon$ is the force plummer softening\footnote{We will adopt the softening as twice the average interparticle distance at the minimum radius where the density profile is not dominated by Poisson fluctuations, as it is usually adopted in collisionless simulations.}.
+Improvements have been recently discussed by using a dynamical time proxy \citep{2007MNRAS.376..273Z} and a tidal force time scale \citep{2011EPJP..126...55D,2020MNRAS.495.4306G}, establishing a balance between short and long time steps, which may translate into higher efficiency.
+Extensive comparisons of AKDK with both choices have been discussed in \citet{2007MNRAS.376..273Z} and \citet{2020MNRAS.495.4306G}.

-In our study, in order to preserve the symplecticity of the HamSp integrator while allowing adaptive time-steps, following \cite{2012NewA...17..711P}, we use a time-symmetrized time-step extrapolation criterion for each particle, this is a first order perturbative expansion of:
+In our study, in an attempt to preserve the energy stability of the HHS integrator while allowing adaptive multi time-steps, and following \citet{2012NewA...17..711P}, we use an approximated time-symmetrized time-step extrapolation criterion for each particle.
+To obtain such time-step criterion, we start from the implicit criterion \citep{1995ApJ...443L..93H}: